m0wo/HTTPRequest/README.md

 ## HTTPRequest

-HTTPRequest constructs a `Model` driven interface to HTTP networking.
-It is a high level extension built on top of the awesome framework [Alamofire](https://github.com/Alamofire/Alamofire).
+A high level extension built on top of the awesome framework [Alamofire](https://github.com/Alamofire/Alamofire).
 How it works is best demonstrated by an example:

 ```swift